About the Test of English for Educational Purposes (TEEP)

-TEEP and Pre-sessional English:
+TEEP and Pre-sessional English

-- the TEEP is used as a part of the ISLI's Pre-sessional English programme, so that the course content and the test match each other
+The TEEP is used as a part of the ISLI's Pre-sessional English programme, so that the course content and the test match each other

-- other continuous assessment tasks and tests are also given, so that each student has many chances to show their best performance in English
+Other continuous assessment tasks and tests are also given, so that each student has many chances to show their best performance in English.

-- the Pre-sessional final course assessment gives students the best of two grades: TEEP and continuous assessment
+The Pre-sessional final course assessment gives students the best of two grades: TEEP and continuous assessment.

-TEEP for universities other than Reading:
+TEEP for universities other than the University of Reading